 Aroma and Scent in Sake

-Aroma plays a significant role in sake tasting.
+Aroma plays an important role in sake tasting.
 Sake can emit:

 - Fruity bouquets: Such as apple, pear, banana, melon, lychee, citrus, strawberry, and muscat grape.
-These are most common in Ginjo and Daiginjo sake, signaling freshness and elegance.
+These are most common in Ginjo and Daiginjo sake.

-- Floral notes: Delicate fragrances of rose, honeysuckle, orange blossom, or cherry blossom enhance the perception of lightness and complexity.
+- Floral notes: Delicate fragrances of rose, honeysuckle, orange blossom, or cherry blossom create the perception of lightness and complexity.

 - Roasted or aged aromas: Aged sake (koshu) often exhibits caramel, soy sauce, coffee, tobacco, or even chocolate notes.

-- Dairy tones: Lactic elements like cream, yogurt, cream cheese, or butter add richness and body, common in Nigori and Yamahai styles.
+- Dairy tones: Lactic elements like cream, yogurt, cream cheese, or butter add richness and body most common in Nigori and Yamahai styles.

 - Grassy & Woody: Scents of pine, green grass, or cedar appear especially in traditional or cedar-barrel-aged sake (taruzake).